 #1 – Laguna Lachua – One of the most incredible places to go in Guatemala!

-- High biodiversity of native plants and flowers.
+- Known for: High biodiversity of native plants and flowers

-After a few rough roads and an hour-long hike through thick, dense rainforest, you will earn your afternoon at Laguna Lachua, one of Guatemala’s most beautiful natural wonders.
+After a few rough roads and a 1-hour hike through thick, dense rainforest, you will earn your afternoon at Laguna Lachua, one of Guatemala’s most beautiful natural wonders.
+You can take a chicken bus to get here from Coban to Playa Grande, which is what gives the journey that buccaneering backpacker edge!

 Best Attractions

-- Hiking might be necessary in order to reach Laguna Lachua lake, but this 4-kilometer long path is full of flora and fauna to explore.
+- Hiking might be necessary in order to reach Laguna Lachua lake, but this 4-kilometre-long path is full of flora and fauna to explore.
 Although it takes roughly an hour to complete, the trek is fairly flat and suitable for beginners.

 - Swimming in the lake on a hot day is the best way to cool off after the jungle hike.
 Soaps, shampoos, and other liquids are not allowed in the protected lake, so the waters are extremely clean.